gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 ## Install the "Hello World" starter

 Gatsby uses "starters" for starting new projects.
-As the name suggests, starters are partially built Gatsby sites pre-configured to help you get moving faster.
+Starters are partially built Gatsby sites pre-configured to help you get moving faster.
 There are several official starters and many others contributed from the Gatsby community!
 [See the Starters page for the full list](/docs/gatsby-starters/).